 Garlic and Ginger.
 Add the garlic and ginger and cook, stirring, for 30 seconds.

 Garnish and serve!
-I love mine served over rice, or with noodles!
+I love mine served over white rice, or with noodles!
+Toss on some fresh herbs, chili flakes, maybe some sesame seeds!

 Boom!
 Done!
 Bourbon chicken is ready to serve.
-Looks delicious, doesn’t it?
-And it’s so quick and easy to make, isn’t it?
-Done in about 15 minutes once you’ve got everything prepped.
+Looks delicious, doesn't it?
+So tender and juicy.
+And it's so quick and easy to make, isn't it?
+Done in about 15 minutes once you've got everything prepped.

 Give it a taste.
 It has such a nice touch of sweetness from the brown sugar, and the bourbon really imparts a unique flavor.
 So good.
 I really love this dish.
 And it's easy to spice up, too, which is great for me.